 Progressive sales organizations are dropping their requirements about getting to your desk by 9 am, and rethinking whether activity quotas for sales teams really make sense.
 When you focus on results, and not activity, production improves and all employees (not just Gen Y ones!) are happier at work.

 I subscribe to the philosophy that “in the absence of results, activity deserves a close inspection.”
 Top producers covet autonomy and are happy to be held accountable to deliver their number.

-To compete and win in 2016 — and prepare for 2020 and beyond — we need to be thinking exactly like those 75 sales executives, who are obsessed with attracting and developing new, world-class sales talent.
+To compete and win, we need to be thinking exactly like those 75 sales executives, who are obsessed with attracting and developing new, world-class sales talent.
 As the sales role continues to evolve, that is going to be the difference-maker inside most sales organizations.